 - References to the applicable document versions containing operational guidance in the documentation of the virtualized network product.

 - Information needed to start the Security Compliance Testing, including Basic Vulnerability Testing.
-For GVNPs of type 1 and type 2, the requirements for the supporting environment should be included in the information.
+For GVNPs of type 1 , the requirements for a NFVI supporting environment (Cf. Clause 5.9 of TR 33.848 [9]) should be included in the information.
+For GVNP’s of type 2, the requirements of a hardware supporting environment should be included in the information.

 - Details of licenses that are required for the product to operate in the scope of evaluation (if relevant).